BREAKING: 3 law enforcement officers shot in NE Harris County, sources say

 RELATED: Here's what we've learned about Daniel Trevino

+They say Daniel Trevino shot at SWAT officers when they approached the front door of the northeast Harris County home where he's been holed up for hours.
+No one was hit.

+A Harris County deputy and two officers from the Texas Attorney General's Office who were wounded in the earlier shooting are being treated at Ben Taub Hospital.

 "All three officers are awake and alert.
-Expected to survive their injuries," the sheriff tweeted.
+Expected to survive their injuries," Sheriff Ed Gonzalez tweeted.
 "Thank you for all of your prayers."

 The Harris County deputy was shot in the hand and may lose a finger.
 One AG officer was shot in the cheek, torso and ankle and the other was shot in the leg, HCSO Major Mike Lee said.